deepfence/golang_deepfence_sdk/client/docs/ModelRegistryImagesReq.md

 ### NewModelRegistryImagesReq

-`func NewModelRegistryImagesReq(imageFilter ReportersFieldsFilters, registryId string, window ModelFetchWindow, ) *ModelRegistryImagesReq`
+`func NewModelRegistryImagesReq(imageFilter ReportersFieldsFilters, imageStubFilter ReportersFieldsFilters, registryId string, window ModelFetchWindow, ) *ModelRegistryImagesReq`

 NewModelRegistryImagesReq instantiates a new ModelRegistryImagesReq object This constructor will assign default values to properties that have it defined,